wombleton/gitlaw-nz/acts/A/Arms Act 1983.md

     (4) The Minister of Finance shall pay out of a Crown Bank Account compensation for the value of all firearms, pistols, or restricted weapons delivered to a member of the Police under this section and which have become the property of the Crown as hereinbefore provided.

-    (5) Every person commits an offence and is liable on summary conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $1,000 or to both who contravenes subsection (1).
+    (5) Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $1,000 or to both who contravenes subsection (1).

     Compare: 1958 No 21 s 11; 1974 No 68 s 5(3)

-    Section 28(4): amended, on 25 January 2005, pursuant to [section 65R(3)][137] of the Public Finance Act 1989 (1989 No 44).
+    Section 28(4): amended, on 25 January 2005, pursuant to [section 65R(3)][139] of the Public Finance Act 1989 (1989 No 44).

+    Section 28(5): amended, on 1 July 2013, by [section 413][137] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 29 Application for endorsements in respect of pistol or restricted weapon